mahoney1/test/eploy-to-fabric-multi-org.md

     | |___  | |\  | | |_| |
     |_____| |_| \_| |____/

-Next, delete any business network cards that may exist in your wallet.
+Next, delete any 'old' business network cards that may exist in your wallet from previous Fabric environments.
 It is safe to ignore any errors that state that the business network cards cannot be found:

     composer card delete -n PeerAdmin@byfn-network-org1
     composer card delete -n PeerAdmin@byfn-network-org2
-    composer card delete -n alice@tutorial-network
+    composer card delete -n alice@trade-network
-    composer card delete -n bob@tutorial-network
+    composer card delete -n bob@trade-network
-    composer card delete -n admin@tutorial-network
+    composer card delete -n admin@trade-network
     composer card delete -n PeerAdmin@fabric-network

-However any other types of failure could indicate you have cards in the card store which are from an older version of {{site.data.conrefs.composer_full}} and you will then have to delete your file system card store as follows
+However any other types of failure could indicate you have cards in the card store which are from an older version of {{site.data.conrefs.composer_full}} and you will then have to delete your file system card store in your HOME directory as follows:

-    rm -fr ~/.composer
+    rm -fr $HOME/.composer

 <h2 class='everybody'>Step Two: Exploring the {{site.data.conrefs.hlf_full}} network</h2>